okaminu/event-publisher/README.md

 # event-publisher
-Observer pattern for JavaScript and Typescript
+Observer pattern for JavaScript and TypeScript